Supernova-LLC/MicrosoftEdge-S.U.R.F./README.md

 The game is created by Microsoft – please see the **Credits** in the game menu for more information.
 The files in this repo are from Microsoft Edge; however, some of them have been modified so the game can function independently from Edge.

-## Play
-Play the game online at https://surf.jackbuehner.com

 ### Features
 - Endless mode: Surf as far as you can while avoiding obstacles and the kraken.
 You can switch modes via the game settings menu.
 - Time trials: Reach the end of the course as fast as you can!
 Collect coins to shorten your time.
 The course is always the same, so can you find the shortest route?